petewojtczak/Applied-data-science-with-SQLAlchemy/README.md

 * Weekly seasonality is reportedly alleged (according to `Data Card` description).

 ## Task 2: Analysis of sellers and products<br>
 In this section, turnover analytics should be investigated to uncover valuable insights.
-Additionally, a detailed analytical report is desired on the sellers and products listed on our marketplace.<br><br>
+Additionally, a detailed analytical report is desired on the sellers and products listed on our marketplace.<br>

 `Turnover Analytics:` <br>
 * Growing Categories,